paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   date: 2009-11-10T19:47:58Z
   url: http://stephaniehobson.ca
   content: |
-    I've always loved the design for this set but I'm acquiring a new appreciation for how comprehensive it is.
+    I’ve always loved the design for this set but I’m acquiring a new appreciation for how comprehensive it is.
 Most of the others seem to always be missing one of the ones I need ;)

 - author: Jon Hanke
   gravatar: e2a3361c79b846b8b9baca80b53a0743
   date: 2009-11-11T17:52:30Z
   content: |
-    I love these icons -- I only wish the YouTube icon showed the actual YouTube logo, rather than a white arrow on a red background.
-I'm afraid no one will know what it refers to.
+    I love these icons – I only wish the YouTube icon showed the actual YouTube logo, rather than a white arrow on a red background.
+I’m afraid no one will know what it refers to.
 Otherwise, great work!

 - author: Philip
   gravatar: 70e4d24da5c6eed312c58409a7101bff